lbnl-cybersecurity/ddos-detection/README.md

 entropyOverTime.py calculates sa/da/sp/dp entropy over time.
 Unit time is set to be 5mins.

 The dataset is labelled with target_ip.
+- it seems like for "ipkt" field, the least report unit is 1000.
+The value under 'ipkt' is multiples of 1000.

 Next step:
 - plot number of flows connecting to the target_ip over time
 - traffic volume vs time